Hindustan Motors: History

 Hindustan Motors Limited (HML) was India's pioneering automobile manufacturing company.
 It was established just before the Indian Independence Act 1947, in 1942 by B. M. Birla of the industrialist Birla family in collaboration with Lord Nuffield of Morris Motors, who were already selling their cars in India.
-Commencing operations in a small assembly plant in Port Okha near Gujarat, the manufacturing facilities later moved to Uttarpara, West Bengal in 1948, where it began the production of the Morris-designed Hindustan Ambassador.
+Commencing operations in a small assembly plant in Port Okha near Gujarat, the manufacturing facilities later moved to the Hindustan Motors Uttarpara unit in Uttarpara, West Bengal in 1948, where it began the production of the Morris-designed Hindustan Ambassador.
 The HM-Mitsubishi Motors Plant is in Tiruvallur near Chennai in Tamil Nadu.